 What's New in Community Collaborations

-The AAMC Nurturing Experiences for Tomorrow’s Community Leaders (NEXT) Grant will award five grants of up to $40,000 each for institutions to develop or enhance health and health care initiatives for learners to confront racism and advance health equity in partnership with local communities.
+The AAMC has named the recipients of the 2023 Nurturing Experiences for Tomorrow’s Community Leaders (NEXT) Grant.
+Five institutions were selected to receive $40,000 each over two years to support initiatives for medical students and residents to confront racism and advance health equity in partnership with local communities.

 Community Engagement at the AAMC: Highlights from 2022